Dubai Culture & Arts Authority

-This walking tour of Al Shindagha Museum included visits to the Birth of the City House, the Perfume House, as well as a walkthrough that showcased the architectural heritage of Al Shindagha Historic District, rich with details across its many featured traditional windows, doors, ornaments, watchtowers and mosques that have shaped the urban fabric of old Dubai.
+This walking tour of Al Shindagha Museum included visits to the Creek; birthplace of the city, as well as a walkthrough that showcased the architectural heritage of Al Shindagha Historic District, rich with details across its many featured traditional windows, doors, ornaments, watchtowers and mosques that have shaped the urban fabric of old Dubai.

 Al Shindagha Historic District is home to Al Shindagha Museum – an open-air museum that invites visitors to explore the unique architectural heritage of Dubai that has been preserved to reflect the manners in which communities traditionally grew, formed and materialized in the Emirate.

-This curated walking tour, led by the in-house design team alongside the museum guides, showcased the architectural heritage of Al Shindagha Historic District, rich with details across its many featured traditional windows, doors, ornaments, watchtowers and mosques that have shaped the urban fabric of old Dubai.
-Additionally, significant houses in the district were highlighted on this route overlooking the Dubai Creek such as Sheikh Saeed Al Maktoum’s House – a historic building and former residential quarters of Sheikh Saeed bin Maktoum Al Maktoum, former ruler of Dubai in the United Arab Emirates.
+Significant houses in the district will be highlighted on this route overlooking the Dubai Creek such as Sheikh Saeed Al Maktoum’s House – a historic building and former residential quarters of Sheikh Saeed bin Maktoum Al Maktoum, former ruler of Dubai in the United Arab Emirates.

-Additionally, the visitors went to both the Dubai Creek: Birth of a City House and the Perfume House, part of Al Shindagha Museum, to explore the modern yet site-sensitive inteventions introduced on site, the various collections and stories told in the museum, and the multimedia show narrating the story of Dubai.
+At Al Shindagha Museum, visitors had the opportunity to explore the modern yet site-sensitive inventions introduced on site, the various collections and stories told in the museum, and the multimedia show narrating the story of Dubai.

 Al Shindagha Museum